 Sabino now looks much more like a proper steamboat.
 The engine and canopy were installed on Friday, June 16.
 With the installation of the stack, Sabino will be whole once again.

-Sabino‘s first official cruise will be to lead the parade of boats down the Mystic River during the Museum’s Antique & Classic Boat rendezvous July 23.
-She will return to regular operation beginning August 1, with one 30-minute cruise to start each day followed by two downriver cruises.
+Sabino will return to regular operation beginning August 2, with one 30-minute cruise to start each day followed by two downriver cruises.
 The boat will also be available for private group charters.